 Well, but what about kids?
 They're wildcards when it comes to expenses.
 It's one thing to predict your own expenses but what about for kids and then additional kids.
 What about summer camps and the big dreaded expense – college?

-How could you possibly account for these retired with a relatively fixed income?
+How could you possibly account for those who retired with a relatively fixed income?

 It also turns out that you can save for college and future expenses during your peak earning years while striving for FIRE.
 You can put money away in 529 accounts and if you do it early enough, with a fair amount of compounding, it can accumulate to quite a bit by the time your kids are 18.